Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ### Backporting {#haskell-backporting}

-Backporting changes to a stable Botnix version in general is covered in nixpkgs' `CONTRIBUTING.md` in general.
+Backporting changes to a stable Botnix version in general is covered in botpkgs' `CONTRIBUTING.md` in general.
 In particular refer to the [backporting policy](https://github.com/nervosys/Botnix/blob/master/CONTRIBUTING.md#criteria-for-backporting-changes) to check if the change you have in mind may be backported.